yanivcohen1/microPython/MicroWebSrv/README.rst

 # application must “feed” the watchdog periodically
 from machine import WDT
 wdt = WDT(timeout=5000) # enable the WDT with a timeout of 5s (1s is the minimum)
-wdt.feed() # need to call this fun minimum evry 5s or the bord will restart itself
+wdt.feed() # need to call these two fun minimum evry 5s or the bord will restart itself

+# read clock
+import time
+y, m, d, h, m, s, mi, n = time.gmtime()
 ***********************************************

 Install Flaskr::